Health & Nutrition

-During times when the normal gut flora has been depleted (like after taking antibiotics), oral probiotics may provide some benefits as they pass through on their way to the exit.
-But they're unlikely to take up residence.
+These pass-through benefits may be most apparent during times when the normal gut flora has been depleted (like after taking antibiotics).
+But the probiotics are unlikely to take up residence even at this time.
 If the normal gut flora has been depleted it will replenish itself over time, from internal reproduction and from picking up the fecal bacteria that's plentiful in the environment.
 Stool transplants and other forms of poop-eating are much more effective ways to repopulate the gut than taking oral probiotics (Science-Based Medicine 1, Science-Based Medicine 2).
 It's not uncommon for pet birds to munch on their own dried poop, and there can actually be some benefits to it since it contains B vitamins as well as beneficial bacteria.
 If the gut flora have not been depleted, there simply isn't room for the foreign bacteria that we're trying to introduce with oral probiotics.

 In humans, oral probiotics appear to be useful for certain specific conditions like irritable bowel syndrome (IBS) (Rowland et al), although Robert Clare reports that IBS has a placebo response rate of about 50% so this is questionable.
 Skeptics has a discussion that cites many of the available studies.
 But there is no evidence that probiotics do anything for healthy individuals (PubMedHealth, Genome Medicine, NeuroLogicaBlog).

 Because of this lack of evidence, the EU prohibits food and nutritional supplement companies from claiming that their products have health benefits due to their probiotic content, and US companies have run afoul of the FTC for making such claims (Nature).